 I’m a bit addicted to creating story stones for my kids, they’re the kind of thing that I wasn’t sure if my children would go for but they love to use them as story prompts and these DIY nativity story stones are a great way to help them remember the story of the very first Christmas.

-Unlike the Christmas story stones I shared recently I was a bit worried about making these, to put it politely my drawing skills are not my strongest and drawing people is…. well it’s tricky.
+Unlike the Christmas story stones I shared recently (over on Crafts on Sea) I was a bit worried about making these, to put it politely my drawing skills are not my strongest and drawing people is…. well it’s tricky.
 I’ve made these story stones simple enough so that older kids can make them and also simple enough that I was brave enough to pick up a pen and do it too.

-How to Make your Nativity Story Stones
+How to Make your OWN Nativity Story Stones

 The outlines only take a moment to dry and then I filled in some colour.
-Originally I was going to leave all the pens as black outlines but I was a little concerned that my kids wouldn’t know who was Mary and who was Joseph so the thicker pens came out for colouring.
+Originally I was going to leave all the pens as black outlines.
+But I was a little concerned that my kids wouldn’t know who was Mary and who was Joseph so the thicker pens came out for colouring.

 Give your stones a minute or two to dry and they are ready to share with your kids for them to use as a story prompt or to talk about the nativity story.
 These are also great for kids to make themselves and to display as a little nativity scene.

 A crafter, a play at home Mum you can find her at Crafts on Sea where she shares achievable ideas for creative family life including ideas for Creatives Mum's as well as the kids.

 Kate has also got some other Christmas Story Stones which you can find on her blog Crafts on Sea.